-Today I am a full-time private investor, trading whatever I find interesting.
-Prior to that I worked at Bridgewater Associates from 1998-2023 where I was the co-head of the Macro Team, responsible for maintaining our views on cyclical conditions for all major economies.
-For 25 years I wrote at least one weekly research piece going to institutional investors and policy makers.
-A lot of samples are included here, though keep in mind that these relied on great analysts/peers/data/feedback and a fertile intellectual environment I am no longer a part of.
-And even with that I did get a lot wrong as these pieces also show.
-My main market focus was trading short-rates (views on monetary policy), though I also worked in the later years on some individual equity strategies.
-I grew up in Brazil during the hyperinflation years (where I got my passion for macro), and went to a generic Ivy league school where I developed a passion for bridge and fantasy baseball.
+Prior to that, I worked at Bridgewater Associates from 1998 to 2023, where I was the co-head of the Macro Team, responsible for maintaining our views on cyclical conditions for all major economies.
+For 25 years, I wrote at least one weekly research piece for institutional investors and policymakers.
+A lot of samples are included here, though keep in mind that these relied on great analysts, peers, data, feedback, and a fertile intellectual environment I am no longer a part of.
+Even with that, I did get a lot wrong, as these pieces also show.
+My main market focus was trading short rates (views on monetary policy), though I also worked in the later years on some individual equity strategies.
+I grew up in Brazil during the hyperinflation years (where I developed my passion for macro) and went to a generic Ivy League school, where I developed a passion for bridge and fantasy baseball.

 jasonrotenberg@gmail.com